kgolomoleba/AI-Healthcare-Workflow/Report.md

 **Early Stopping:** Monitor validation loss during training and halt training once the loss stops improving to prevent the model from overfitting on training data.
 Additionally, tune regularization parameters (e.g., L1/L2 penalties) and use cross-validation to ensure generalizability.

 ---
+# Part 3: Critical Thinking

+## Ethics & Bias (10 points)

+### Impact of Biased Training Data on Patient Outcomes
+Biased training data can lead to unfair or inaccurate predictions for certain patient groups.
+For example, if minority populations or certain age groups are underrepresented, the model may perform poorly for these patients, leading to misclassification of their readmission risk.
+This can result in inadequate care plans or missed interventions, exacerbating healthcare disparities and negatively impacting patient outcomes.

+### Strategy to Mitigate Bias
+One effective strategy is **data augmentation and re-sampling** to balance the dataset by oversampling underrepresented groups or applying synthetic data generation techniques (e.g., SMOTE).
+Additionally, incorporating fairness-aware algorithms and using fairness metrics during model evaluation can help detect and correct biases before deployment.

+---

+## Trade-offs (10 points)

+### Model Interpretability vs Accuracy in Healthcare
+There is often a trade-off between choosing highly accurate but complex "black-box" models (like deep neural networks or ensemble methods) and simpler, more interpretable models (like logistic regression or decision trees).
+In healthcare, interpretability is critical for clinician trust and regulatory compliance, as practitioners need to understand model decisions to ensure patient safety.
+However, sacrificing some accuracy for explainability might reduce predictive performance.
+Striking a balance is essential, often favoring models that provide explanations alongside reasonable accuracy.

+### Impact of Limited Computational Resources on Model Choice
+Hospitals with limited computational infrastructure may need to prioritize lightweight models that require less processing power and memory.
+This constraint could limit the use of computationally expensive models like deep learning.
+Instead, simpler algorithms such as logistic regression, decision trees, or small ensemble methods may be preferred for their efficiency and faster inference times, enabling real-time predictions without heavy hardware demands.

+---